lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 arc_image_src
 ~~~~~~~~~~~~~

-Set an image from which the arc will be masked out.
+Set an image from which arc will be masked out.
 It's useful to display complex effects on the arcs.
 Can be a pointer to `lv_image_dsc_t` or a path to a file

 .. raw:: html